joinpursuit/ios-control-flow-lab/README.md

  print("Hungry?
 Grab a Snickers")
 }
 ```
+ answer
+ - No default case in the switch statement

 - No parentheses around the conditions
 - No opening and closing brackets in each of the cases
 - No default case in the switch statement